Emerging Themes in Africa Startup

 On-demand trucking: These startups match shippers with carriers.
 They have traders, merchants and small trading businesses as customers.

-Delivery platforms & last-mile parcel delivery: These platforms allows businesses to shit to thier customers.
-They tend to reach a contractual agreement with a large enterprise or medium sized business.
-They pickup and deliver to their customer’s end-users.
+Delivery platforms & last-mile parcel delivery: They tend to reach a contractual agreement with a large enterprise or medium sized business — they pickup and deliver to their customer’s end-users.

-Supply chain optimisation: This is an emmerging trend and where I believe is the north star in this industry.
-In the production, supply and dellivery of a good to its final consumer, the eco-system is fraught with a lot of middle men and inefficiencies.
+Supply chain optimisation: This is an emerging trend and where I believe is the north star in this industry.
+In the production, supply and delivery of a good to its final consumer, the eco-system is fraught with a lot of middle men and inefficiencies.

 Similarly, Twiga Food in Kenya supplies fresh fruits and vegetables sourced from farmers in rural Kenya to small- and medium-sized vendors, outlets and kiosks in the Nairobi.